Jinnah is theirs, 'ganna' is ours: Nadda on Oppn | Politics

 He also praised the PM for scrapping the special status of Jammu and Kashmir, and abolishing the practice of "triple talaq".

 The BJP president credited the PM with saving people's lives during the coronavirus pandemic, saying even the country like the USA could not decide ''whether to save lives or survive the recession''.
-In an apparent jibe at SP chief Akhilesh Yadav, Nadda said the leader had termed the coronavirus vaccine as ''Modi's vaccine''.

-''Today, I ask him how was Modi's vaccine,'' he said. ''Soon, your 'lal topi' (red cap) will turn saffron,'' he said referring to the SP.
+Nadda said during the coronavirus pandemic, all political parties and their workers went into ''quarantine'' but BJP workers put their lives on the line to serve people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)